immobiliare/standard-version/README.md

 - `issueUrlFormat`: the URL format used to link to issues.

 Making these URLs match GitLab's format, rather than GitHub's.

+#### Compact changelog by non-prerelease tags only

+Convetional Changelog by default will generate a CHANGELOG entry for each tag, but sometimes this can become messy if you do a lot of pre-releases (eg: v1.0.0-132).
+If you want the each entry to just list the changes between each non-prerelease version use the `--changelogIncludesPrereleases` flag

 ## CLI Usage